 - Protect your home from wind, rain, and sun

 But don’t go crazy and trick out your patio with high-end amenities, like an outdoor kitchen — especially if you’d be the only one on the block with one.
-When it’s time to sell, you won’t get back much — if any — of your investment on kitchens and other high-end amenities.
+When it’s time to sell, you won’t get back much — if any — of your investment on outdoor kitchens and other high-end amenities.
 Instead, keep it simple and functional.
-(And, really, how often would you use an outdoor kitchen?)

 Some wise advice when planning a patio: